MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 ```

-17. You could continue to build your detection rule from here, but this KQL statement looks like it could be reused in other detection rules KQL statements.
+17. You could continue to build your detection rule from here, but this KQL statement looks like it could be reused in other detection rule's KQL statements.

-    In the Log window, select Save, then Save.
+    In the Log window, select **Save**, then **Save**.
     In the Save flyout, enter the following:

     Name: Event_Reg_SetValue